Landlord-Tech/landlord-tech-landing-page/src/markdown/request-demo/request-demo.md

 ---
 title: request-demo
 RequestDemoHeading: "Request a demo with OurPetPolicy to find out how you can:"
-metaTitle: Schedule a Demo | See How Landlord Tech Can Help Your Rental Portfolio
+metaTitle: Demo The Best Pet Management Platform | Landlord Tech
-metaDescription: >
-  Ready to optimize your pet management process?
-Connect with the Landlord Tech team to get a full demo of our tools and our platform.
+metaDescription: "Explore how ESA verification, pet mapping and vetted pet policies can multiply your ancillary income. "
 calendarEventLink: logan-ourpetpolicy
 demoDuration: "30"
 requestDemoHeading: "Request a demo with OurPetPolicy to find out how you can:"